Raphael-C98/Project-Data-Warehouse/README.md

 4. Execute the 'create_tables.py' script via the command line or a Jupyter Notebook
 5. Execute the 'etl.py' script via the command line or a Jupyter Notebook
 6. Execute the 'quality_check.py' script to validate the data
-7. Delete the DWH cluster to avoid any unnessecary costs
+7. Delete the DWH cluster to avoid any unnecessary costs